alexadam/fit-image/README.md

 the screenshots must have a certain size.
 Instead of wasting time trying to do a perfect screenshot, I prefer to do a "random" screenshot and embed it in an image that meets those constraints.

+## Notes

+It does not work very well on mobile devices and it has some bugs

 ## Credits

 [Konva](https://konvajs.github.io/)